matthiasmullie/mullie.eu/_posts/2014-12-06-5-things-remote-working-taught-me-about-productivity.md

 solution.
 Unless you like that feeling after an entire day of getting nowhere, take a break (not from work per se, but from that task), clear your head & come back with renewed ideas & motivation.

+# 5. Work when you work best

+I used to get up early to go to work.
+Since I started working remotely & find myself in another timezone, that changed.
+The daily standup call is in my evenings so that's where my schedule started drifting to.

+I somewhat resemble a zombie in the morning: afternoon & evenings is when I get my work done.
+I still work the same amount of time, but I can now wake up full of energy, ready to tackle today's big challenges.

+And sometimes, I have one of those days where I'm really on a roll and don't stop before finally wrapping things up at night.

+Moreover, that flexibility works both ways: I'm also able to run personal errands during business hours!